 Coca-Cola FEMSA seeks to accelerate its revenue growth through the introduction of new categories, products and presentations that better meet its consumers' needs and preferences, while maintaining its core products and improving its profitability.
 To address its consumers' diverse lifestyles, Coca-Cola FEMSA has developed new products through innovation and has expanded the availability of low-and non-caloric beverages by reformulating and broadening its product portfolio to reduce added sugar and offering smaller presentations of its products.
 As of December 31, 2019, approximately 37.2% of Coca-Cola FEMSA's brands were low-or non-caloric beverages, and Coca-Cola FEMSA continues to expand its product portfolio to offer more options to its consumers so they can satisfy their hydration and nutrition needs.
 See "Item 4.
-Information on the Company- Coca-Cola FEMSA-Products" and "Item 4.
 Information on the Company-Coca-Cola FEMSA-Products" and "Item 4.
-Information and caloric content of its beverages.
+Information on the Company-Coca-Cola FEMSA-Packaging."
+In addition, Coca-Cola FEMSA informs its consumers through front labeling on the nutrient composition and caloric content of its beverages.
 Coca-Cola FEMSA has been a pioneer in the introduction of the Guideline Daily Amounts ("GDA"), and Coca-Cola FEMSA performs responsible advertising practices and marketing.
 Coca-Cola FEMSA voluntarily adheres to national and international codes of conduct in advertising and marketing, including communications targeted to minors who are developed based on the Responsible Marketing policies and Global School Beverage Guidelines of TCCC, achieving full compliance with all such codes and guidelines in all of the countries where Coca-Cola FEMSA operates.

 Coca-Cola FEMSA views its relationship with TCCC as integral to Coca-Cola FEMSA's business, and together Coca-Cola FEMSA and TCCC have developed marketing strategies to better understand and address Coca-Cola FEMSA's consumer needs.
 See "Item 4.
-Information on the Company-Coca-Cola FEMSA-Marketing."
+Information on the Company -Coca-Cola FEMSA-Marketing."